-At the end of the semester, during 18th to 20th week of the semester the summative assessment will be conducted in two phases
+At the end of II year II semester, the summative assessment of the project will be conducted in two phases.

-Phase -I (during 18th -19th week): this is an evaluation for a max of 20 marks.
+Phase-I: This is an evaluation for a max of 20 marks.
 A committee of two members comprising of HoD's nominee and Guide will assess the project work which will involve going through the project report (6 marks), project presentation (7 marks) and demonstration of the project (7 marks).

-Phase -II (during 20th week): A final presentation and defense assessment for a max. of 20 marks will be carried out by one-man committee composed of an external expert who is chosen by the Dean AAA from a panel of examiners suggested by the HoD.
+Phase-II: A final presentation and defense assessment for a max. of 20 marks will be carried out by one-man committee composed of an external expert who is chosen by the Dean AAA from a panel of examiners suggested by the HoD.
 The format for evaluation will involve going through the project report's quality (6 marks), presentation (6 marks) and interaction and defense (8 marks).